 Undergraduate Nursing (BSN)

-SON also instills excellence and understanding through hands-on usage of on-campus laboratories.
+SONHS also instills excellence and understanding through hands-on usage of on-campus laboratories.
 The health assessment lab mimics a doctor's office for students to make full health assessments and physicals.
 The simulation labs allow students to examine patients throughout a typical lifespan, including a state-of-the-art birthing center.
-Additionally, SON has medical examination rooms where students are able to practice what they learn in the classroom.
+Additionally, SONHS has medical examination rooms where students are able to practice what they learn in the classroom.

 Below are some details about the bachelor of science in nursing (BSN):

 - The nursing major is 55 credit hours.

 - Courses emphasize the art and science of nursing.